rasheedsulayman/BloodFinder/README.md

 # Iblood

-Iblood is a application that connects blood seekers with nearby blood donors and blood banks.
+Iblood is an application that connects blood seekers with nearby blood donors and blood banks.
 It matches blood seekers with blood donors based on geographic distances and other matching criteria set by both seekers and donors.
 The system also contains some useful other functionalities with can be seen by checking out the app.
 <br/>
 <br/>